-If a number, a variable, or an expression is entered here, the value of that field determines how the variable is rounded when it is displayed.
+The layout specifies how variables are shown.
+For reals, a number specifies that the variable is rounded to a multiple of this number when it is displayed.
+The number can also be specified as a variable or an expression.
 If for instance 0.2 is entered in layout, and the variable contains the value 12.34, then 12.4 is displayed.
 If it is an input item, then the number is used to check whether the number entered by the subject is a multiple of this number.
+For string input, you write "!string".
+The minimum and maximum number of characters is specified in the minimum and maximum.
+For string output, the Layout is irrelevant.
+It can be left empty.